eyalk11/patent_drawings/README.md

 A Python tool that automatically adds numbered references and leader lines to patent drawing SVG files in a professional, patent-office-compliant format.

+**Recommended for use with SVG files generated from [Mermaid](https://mermaid.js.org/) flowcharts.** The tool has been developed and tested specifically with Mermaid-generated SVG diagrams.

 ## Features

 - **Automatic Annotation**: Adds numbered reference labels with S-curved leader lines to flowchart nodes